dirtsimple/imposer/README.md

 my_plugin.message() { echo "$@"; }
 my_plugin.handle_json() { echo "The JSON configuration is:"; echo "$IMPOSER_JSON"; }

-event on "after_module"              my_plugin.message "The current state module ($IMPOSER_MODULE) is finished loading." event on "module_loaded" @1          my_plugin.message "Just loaded a module called:" event on "module_loaded_this/that"   my_plugin.message "Module 'this/that' has been loaded" event on "persistent_modules_loaded" my_plugin.message "The project configuration has been loaded." event on "all_modules_loaded"        my_plugin.message "All modules have finished loading." event on "before_apply"              my_plugin.handle_json event on "after_apply"               my_plugin.message "All PHP code has been run."
+event on "after_module"                my_plugin.message "The current state module ($IMPOSER_MODULE) is finished loading." event on "module_loaded" @1            my_plugin.message "Just loaded a module called:" event on "module_loaded_this/that"     my_plugin.message "Module 'this/that' has been loaded" event on "persistent_modules_loaded"   my_plugin.message "The project configuration has been loaded." event on "all_modules_loaded"          my_plugin.message "All modules have finished loading." event on "before_apply"                my_plugin.handle_json event on "after_apply"                 my_plugin.message "All PHP code has been run." event on "block of css for mytheme" @4 my_plugin.message "Got CSS for mytheme:"
 ```

 The system is very similar to Wordpress actions, except there is no priority system, and you specify the number of *additional* arguments your function takes by adding a `@` and a number before the callback.
 (So above, the `module_loaded` event will pass up to one argument to `my_plugin.message` in addition to `"Just loaded a module called:"`, which in this case will be the name of the state module loaded.)